The Myth of “Kinds”: Why This Religious Idea Exists, Why It Fails, and Why It Matters

 “Show me where a new kind was created.”

-What Is Meant by “Kind”?
+What Is Actually Meant by “Kind”?

-As biblical scholars have repeatedly noted, Genesis is not attempting biological taxonomy.
-John Walton, for example, argues that Genesis is concerned with functional order and meaning, not material origins or mechanisms (Walton, The Lost World of Genesis One).
+As biblical scholars have repeatedly pointed out, Genesis is not attempting biological taxonomy in the first place.
+John Walton, for example, argues that the text is concerned with functional order and meaning rather than material origins or mechanisms (Walton, The Lost World of Genesis One).
+The attempt to convert “kind” into a biological constraint is therefore not a faithful reading of the text.
+It is a post-biblical innovation driven entirely by modern anxieties about where human beings sit in the natural order.

 “Kind” Is Not a Scientific Category

-Species
+• Species

-Genus
+• Genus

-Family
+• Family

-Order
+• Order

-Class
+• Class

-Phylum
+• Phylum

 Common Objection 1: “Microevolution Is Real, Macroevolution Is Not”